realm/realm-core/doc/primer/primer_files.md

 # Memory mapping:

-The whole file is not mapped contagiously, because you might not have enough space if the memory is fragmented.
+The whole file is not mapped contiguously, because you might not have enough space if the memory is fragmented.
 So the memory is mapped in chunks.
 The chunks increase exponentially in size.
 There is an algorithm that can do this in constant time, using a table and bit manipulation.
 For the future, we could only map the chunks that we need.